anywhichway/intersector/README.md

 Superfast intersection supporting primitives and objects.
 Up to 2x to 3x faster than other libraries.
 In the age of big data, you need it.

-Just 528 bytes of ES5 module minified code with no dependencies.
-322 bytes gzipped.
+For a static test `intersector` is 5-10% slower than fasted implementation for primitive values.
+10-20% faster that the next fastest for objects or mixed values.

-1.15 to 1.5x faster than the next fastest.
+However, in a [real world simulation](#real-world-simulation) using multiple random sized results the sole time `lovasoa` won was for a very large intersection.
+The sole time that `fast-array-intersect` won was for a small intersection.
+Typically, `intersector` is fastest by 10-20%.

-`fast-array-intersect` and `intersector` are within 2 bytes of the same size, with `intersector` being smaller.
+Just 431 bytes of ES5 module minified code with no dependencies.
+276 bytes gzipped, which is 10% smaller than `fast-array-intersect`.

 [![Maintainability](https://api.codeclimate.com/v1/badges/a172ba1b0778d1f458cc/maintainability)](https://codeclimate.com/github/anywhichway/intersector/maintainability)
 [![Generic badge](https://img.shields.io/badge/GitHub-Repsitory-green.svg)](https://www.github.com/anywhichway/intersector)

-## Raw Power Test
+## Static Test

-Below are node.js v19.6.0 benchmarks for v2.2.1 on a 4 core i5 2.86gz Windows 64bit environment intersecting a 100,000 element array with a 50,000 element array having a 50,000 element result.
+Below are node.js v19.6.0 benchmarks for v2.4.0 on a 4 core i5 2.86gz Windows 64bit environment intersecting a 100,000 element array with a 50,000 element array having a 50,000 element result.
 (Note, this is a lighter weight test environment than for v1.x.x, so speeds look slower but they are actually faster.)

 To run the test in the test/benchmark directory: